 An investment in the Bonds is subject to a number of risks.
-Accordingly, prospective Bondholders should carefully read and consider the risks and uncertainties described below together with all other information in the entire Prospectus, including the audited consolidated financial statements of Sika AG for the years ended December 31, 2021 and 2020 and the notes thereto as well as the unaudited interim consolidated financial statements of Sika AG for the statements of Sika AG for the six months period ended on June 30, 2022.
+Accordingly, prospective Bondholders should carefully read and consider the risks and uncertainties described below together with all other information in the entire Prospectus, including the audited consolidated financial statements of Sika AG for the years ended December 31, 2022 and 2021.